 Now, this is a pretty interesting myth.
 Just as younger drivers can get a lot of stick for reckless driving, older drivers also get a bad rep for being terrible drivers in general.
 When people are asked to imagine older drivers on the road, most tend to conjure up the image of someone driving at a snail’s pace on the motorway, causing accidents left, right and centre.
+Each month tends to bring certain high-profile incidences of accidents caused by older drivers—such as Prince Philip’s crash, as covered in our January 2019 news roundup.
 So, is there any truth to the belief that older learners are the worst drivers on the road?

 When it comes to learning to drive, some ADIs find older learners to be more risk-averse, excessively cautious and far more likely to spot out potential hazards.
 On the driving test, this caution doesn’t always translate well.
 Instead of seeing a careful driver, the examiner might just assume you don’t know what you’re doing and slap you with a driving test fault.
 This caution can also be just as damaging once you’ve passed—driving too slowly can cause confusion and accidents.
 Of course, some of these accidents are also caused by impatient drivers plagued by road rage, hell bent on rushing ahead of slower drivers.

 In fact, it’s worth noting that older drivers fare relatively well on the roads once they’ve passed.
 The Association of British Insurers, for example, found that “17-24 year olds with two years or less driving experience are much more likely to make a catastrophic claim involving life-changing injuries than newly qualified 37-44 year old drivers with the same driving experience”.